 Tenino, probably named for a Salish word meaning “junction,” incorporated in 1906 and was equipped with modern telephone and electrical utilities.
 The retail section of the town burned in 1906 and was rebuilt with sandstone buildings to illustrate the uses of the Tenino sandstone.
 The townsite of Boston Harbor was developed in 1907.

-In 1907 the Milwaukee Road extended its rails from Tacoma through McKenna to Maytown and Centralia, and later south to Grays Harbor.
+In 1907, the Milwaukee Road extended its rails from Tacoma through McKenna to Maytown and Centralia, and later to Grays Harbor.
 As the railroad line was built, timberlands were tapped and every small town along its tracks boasted a mill or logging operation.
 The Point Defiance Line of the Northern Pacific Railroad line cut across the county in 1916.
 In the 1920s a new logging area opened up at Vail in the south county and a new rail line from the Vail operations to Henderson Inlet was built.

 Along with lumber mills came the threat of fires.
 Yelm, Rochester, Bucoda, Rainier and Gate all suffered major fires.
 Communities rebuilt, and new mills took the place of the earlier manufacturing facilities which were often where the fires originated.